-The recovery stage is last stage in the treatment process.
-However, it is the stage that will continuously need to be addressed throughout a recovering addict’s lifetime.
-Recovery happens after a drug or alcohol addict successfully completes their primary treatment and detox programs.
+Recovery happens after an individual completes their primary treatment and detox programs.
 Typically, the recovering individual moves to a transitional living facility like a sober living house.
 At the residence, therapists, trained staff, physicians, sponsors, and wellness experts help guide them through the various phases of recovery.
 There are a number of questions that can be helpful to address during recovery.
 In addiction treatment therapy, those in recovery can understand the underlying causes of addiction and develop a relapse prevention plan.

 Recovery and Individual Talk Therapy